 The People's Policy?

-"Across our country, everyday people like you have experiences and ideas that haven't previously been heard.
+and perhaps the idea of political marketing, to a new more sophisticated level.
+On his website he lists his position on all the major issues facing America.
+However on the side bar he asks for more than simply comments:"Across our country, everyday people like you have experiences and ideas that haven't previously been heard.
 This is your chance to speak your mind and help set the policies that will guide this campaign and change the country"

 Step 1: Present your ideas; in the form of ideas, telling your story, uploading a video or recording a message.